shiyis/nlpwshiyi/modules/1a-phil-of-mind.md

 **Productivity**:

 A finites set of symbols in natural language and the device could \\
-entertain a infinite numbers of logic.
+entertain a infinite numbers of logic using a finite set of rules and elements.

 **Systematicity**: